sandeep-sparrow/connectify-backend/README.md

 ### The API also utilizes the following external APIs:

-AssemblyAI's API for video summarization
+<sub>AssemblyAI's API for video summarization

-OpenAI's API for post categorization
+OpenAI's API for post categorization</sub>

 ## Getting Started